lihbr/akte/docs/content/welcome.md

 Learn more about Akte, browse references, and find examples on [Akte documentation](https://akte.js.org?source=welcome).

-[^1]: This file is only shown in development, when no other Akre files are registered within your `akte.app.ts` configuration.
-When bundling Akte (e.g. for serverless usage), this file gets treeshaken out of the bundle.
+[^1]: This file is only shown in development when no other Akre files are registered within your `akte.app.ts` configuration.
+When bundling Akte (e.g. for serverless usage), this file gets tree shaken out of the bundle.